sebivenlo/informaticspom/README.md

 ## Publishing

-Releasing is as easy as pushing new changes to this repository, when the build passes all the checks it will automatically release a new version on Maven Central.
+Releasing is as easy as pushing/merging new changes to this repository, when the build passes all the checks it will automatically release a new version on Maven Central.